Sluke950/pylogfig/README.md

 ## Installation

-To install **pytomfig**, you can use pip.
+To install **pylogfig**, you can use pip.
 Ensure you have Python 3.6+ installed, then run:

 ```bash
 pip install pytomfig-Sluke950==0.0.1